How do plumbers find leaks behind walls?

 Once you have identified that there is a leak somewhere in your home, using one of the three methods above, it is now time to try and work out where it is coming from.
 You can do this by listening out for the sound of running water.

 Firstly, start by turning off all water sources and appliances in your home that use water.
 Find a quiet location close to the walls that you must suspect of a leak and concentrate on listening for any faint sounds of running water.
+Pay special attention to subtle noises, such as faint dripping or water movement, as these can help you identify hidden leaks before any visible signs appear.
 If you have a stethoscope use this or simply just place your ear against the wall surface.

 The leak might produce a subtle but distinct sound, such as a hissing, dripping, or rushing water noise.
 Move along the wall, focusing on different areas to pinpoint the sound’s location.
 If you hear persistent water movement despite all sources being off, it can indicate a hidden leak within the wall.